urere/play/README.md

 play
 ====

-Projects for playing with various things
+Projects for playing with various things.